ajaybhagat165/Weather-Forecasting-Project/README.md

      - Columns you want to visualize (comma-separated)
      - Chart type (pie, line, bar)
 ## Example Input
-  - Enter the cities you want to visualize (comma-separated): CityA, CityB
+  - Enter the cities you want to visualize (comma-separated): Indore, Pune
   - Enter the columns you want to visualize (comma-separated): Temperature, Humidity
   - Enter the chart type (pie, line, bar): line